isabella232/document-services.en/help/usecases/HRAgreementWorkflowsJava.md

 }
 ```

 This class contains two properties: `firstName` and `lastName`.
-Additionally, use this simple validation to check if they are between two and thirty characters.
+Also, use this simple validation to check if they are between two and 30 characters.

 Given the model class, you can create the controller (see PersonController.java from the companion code):